ulloaluis/bart-api-wrapper-python/README.md

     version()

 ## Installing
 There's a package on PyPI.
+However, this is for the master branch version of this API wrapper, so most methods return strings with the info that this wrapper prints.
+This just means you'll have to call print on the data returned.

     pip3 install bart-api-ulloa